Terms & Conditions

 (ii) workplace hazards and control methods utilised on site;

 (v) any personal protective equipment required by the site.

-g) provide us with facilities and furniture at the Venue as appropriate for the delivery of the Services there;
+g) provide us with facilities and furniture at the Venue as appropriate for the delivery of the Services;

 h) provide us with other facilities and resources (if any) specified in the Proposal;

-i) provide us with access to such of your staff that we reasonably require for purposes of preparing for the delivery of, or delivering, the Services;
+i) provide us with access to your staff that we reasonably require for purposes of preparing for the delivery of, or delivering the Services;

 j) arrange for your staff, who will receive the benefit of the Service delivery, to sign such consents and waiver forms as we may reasonably require consistent with any Consumer Rights or Privacy Act obligations;

 k) provide access to information and resources under your control that we reasonably require for purposes of preparing for the delivery of or delivering the Services;

 l) notify us of any additional activities you may undertake in conjunction with the delivery of the Services that may impact on the Services we are providing; and